maxchamplin/NLP_and_Identity_project1/README.md

 ## Things max needs to fix:
-1. convokit not installing on new venvs
+1. --convokit not installing on new venvs--
 2. finish determining subreddits
 3. copy over basic analysis tools from socio part 2 file